A Tab key can be used to indent a statement.

 Why doesn't this code make a pause on each iteration?

 A semicolon (;) symbol ends a statement list.
+In this case, there is a semicolon at the end of the println statement.
 Therefore, the sleepMs statement is not part of the statement list, thus it is outside the for loop.

 The code is badly indented.
 It looks like the sleepMs statement is a part of the loop, but it isn't.